 In addition, our one date change tool allows guests to modify reservations with a non-refundable cancellation policy.
-If you would like to offer this free date change to guests, you can set this up on the Extranet.
-Designed to help you strike a balance between getting bookings and securing revenue, offering one date change to travelers can give them more peace of mind to book a stay with you.
+If you would like to offer this free date change to guests, you can set this up in the extranet.
+Designed to help you strike a balance between getting bookings and securing revenue, offering one date change to travellers can give them more peace of mind to book a stay with you.

-- Flexibility remains imperative, with 90% of travelers booking flexible rates for this summer
+- Flexibility remains imperative, with 90% of travellers booking flexible rates for this summer

 - Reassuringly, we’re also seeing improved cancellation rates compared to the levels we saw at the end of 2020